ToontownRewritten/api-doc/toon-rendition.md

 Hexadecimal 15: Head Color: (Between 00-2a, NOTE: No bigger than 29 (ex.
 30, 99, 58))

-Hexadecimal 16: Shoes Item ID
+Hexadecimal 16: Unknown (for now)

-Hexadecimal 17: Shoes Texture ID
+Hexadecimal 17: Unknown (for now)

-Hexadecimal 18: Shoes Color ID
+Hexadecimal 18: Toggle Deer Red Nose

 Hexadecimal 19: Hat Item ID (Between 00-2a, NOTE: No bigger than 41 (ex.
 42, 53, 70))